RathodAnilT/PHP-Tutorial/README.md

 - Here are some rules for integers:
   - An integer must have at least one digit
   - An integer must NOT have a decimal point
+  - An integer can be either positive or negative